programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 5. **search_term_used** Data type: **VARCHAR(45)**.
 This column will store the word we used to search the newspapers.
 Click the **Apply** button.

-All of this can be done with a command if you prefer:
+All of the above steps can be done with a command if you prefer.
+This command could be run in the Query window to create the table with the columns noted below.
 ```
 CREATE TABLE `tbl_newspaper_search_results` (
   `id` int(11) NOT NULL AUTO_INCREMENT,